xxks-kkk/linuxjedi.co.uk/content/pages/name.md

 title: Crash course in handling my name

 First of all, I'm very grateful that you're willing to click the link and glance at this page.
 Chinese name can be hard to write and pronounce.
-This guide deals with the prounciation.
+This guide deals with the prounciation part.

 ## Prounciation tricks

-Over the years, I have developed a set of tricks to help non-chinese-native speakers prounce the names.
+Over the years, I have developed a set of tricks to help non-chinese-native speakers prounce my name.
 Feel free to pick the one works best for you!

 - You can break "Zeyuan" as "Ze-Yuan", which represents two Chinese characters: "Ze" and "Yuan".
 "Ze" can be prounced as "ch" or "Z" and "Yuan" shares the same prouncation with Chinese currency
 unit: "Yuan" (the spelling is not the same though).
-I find this trick works particularly well in Economics department.
+I find this trick works particularly well in the econ department.
 - Facebook helps me to figure out the prounciation as "ZE-yoo-AHN HOO".
 Sounds pretty close.
-- Simply call me "Zack" and forget about Chinese prounciation nonsense.
+- Simply call me "Zack" and forget about the Chinese prounciation nonsense.

-If you have a trick that is different from above, feel free to shoot me an email.
+If you use a trick that is different from above, feel free to shoot me an email.

 ## FAQ